ECK0320/SnowballAssociates/content/market_decision_log/calls/2025/251008_FollowUp_PWR-Sell.md

 ### 3. Additional View
 Since the September cut, the market has begun to pay marginally more attention to real-economy fundamentals.
-However, **no singular bearish catalyst** sufficient to trigger a major equity drawdown has emerged ***yet***.
+However, **no significant bearish catalyst** sufficient to trigger a major equity drawdown has emerged ***yet***.

 Base case: the market **continues to grind higher** toward **NDX 25,279.50–26,162.83p**, with PWR’s second target at **$456.07** still in play.